-- Nurses will measure your blood pressure, temperature and pulse. - Health care workers will regularly check your involved leg for movement, feeling and proper circulation. - To improve circulation and strength, exercise. - Wear white elastic socks (called TED stockings) to support your muscles, promote circulation and prevent blood clots. - You will receive medication to prevent the development of blood clots. - Use an incentive spirometer to help your respiratory system.
+- Nurses will measure your blood pressure, temperature and pulse. - Health care workers will regularly check your involved leg for movement, feeling and proper circulation.
+(Do ankle pumps with both feet.) - To improve circulation and strength, exercise. - Wear white elastic socks (called TED stockings) to support your muscles, promote circulation and prevent blood clots. - You will receive medicine to prevent the development of blood clots. - Use an incentive spirometer to help your respiratory system.
 Also perform deep breathing and coughing exercises. - Your dressing and incision will be checked regularly.
-The dressing will be changed one to two days after surgery.
-Sutures or staples are usually removed 10 to 14 days after surgery. - You may have a small tube inserted in your hip.
+The dressing is changed one to two days after surgery.
+Sutures or staples are usually removed 10 to 14 days after surgery. - You may have a small tube inserted in your knee.
 It will draw out excess blood and fluid from the area around your incision.
-This small tube will be removed one to two days after surgery. - You will have an I.V. for one or two days.
-It is important to drink six to eight glasses of water after your surgery and after your I.V. is removed.
-If you feel too nauseous to drink, talk to your nurse. - Your nurse will order a regular diet when you have bowel sounds and can pass gas. - Your inactivity, combined with your pain medication, can cause constipation.
-To help avoid this state, drink plenty of fluids, include fiber in your diet and increase your activity as you can.
+This small tube will be removed one to two days after surgery. - You will have an I.V. for one or two days. - Your nurse will order a regular diet when you have bowel sounds and can pass gas. - Your inactivity, combined with your pain medication, can cause constipation.
+To help avoid this state, drink plenty of fluids, include fiber in your diet, and increase your activity as you can.
 (For more information, see Chapter 6.)